maddox/dasher/README.md

 Dasher is a simple way to bridge your Amazon Dash buttons to HTTP services.

 Do you have a Home Automation service set up like [Home Assistant](https://home-assistant.io), [openHab](http://www.openhab.org), or maybe a SmartThings hub?
+Or do you simply want a convenient way to wake devices local to your network (like a NAS that's serving media)?
 Using Dasher, you can easily command them to do something whenever your Dash button is pressed.

-This of course goes for anything you can reach via HTTP.
+This of course goes for anything you can reach via HTTP (and wake on LAN via magic packets).
 That includes IFTTT by way of the Maker channel :metal:

 ## How it works